Arriving September 2015

-The redevelopment, part of the transformation of New Street Station, is positioned to complement Birmingham's retail landscape bringing a retail mix of unrivalled premium fashion and quality high street brands to the heart of the city.
+The redevelopment will enhance Birmingham's retail landscape bringing a mix of unrivalled premium fashion and quality high street brands to the heart of the city.

-The centre will provide 200,000 sq ft of retail space for over 40 new premium fashion and lifestyle stores and more than 20 new concept cafes and restaurants.
-The centre will be anchored by the 250,000 sq ft John Lewis department store, also opening in 2015 and will be the largest outside of London.
+The centre will provide 200,000 sq ft of retail space for over 40 new premium fashion and lifestyle shops and more than 20 new concept cafes and restaurants.
+The centre will be anchored by the 250,000 sq ft John Lewis department store, also opening in 2015.

 Situated above New Street station, Grand Central will enjoy unrivalled levels of footfall in one of the best performing trading environments available to retailers today, Network Rail's station retail results consistently outperform the high-street.